wuyichen24/software-engineering-abbreviations-acronyms/README.md

 - **IMO**
    - In My Opinion
 - **IMHO**
-   - In My Honest Opinion
+   - In My Honest/Humble Opinion
 - **IoT**
    - Internet of Things
 - **IOW**